 - One will see the chart updated with the stacked bar chart.

 How to Create 3D Pie Chart in Google Doc

-These graphs are easy to view demographics of the population.
-To get the customer data who is using the product’s channels such as Website, Android App, iOS App, KIOSK.
-Very easy to identify the growth of business is seen in which product channel.
+These graphs are easy to view the demographics of the population.
+To get the customer data who is using the product’s channels such as Website, Android App, iOS App, and KIOSK.
+Very easy to identify the growth of the business is seen in which product channel.